 A properly optimized category page and structure can make a big difference not only for your users, but for the search engines!
 SEO category pages take some time – but the efforts will be greatly rewarded!

 Creating a website structure that is not only user friendly – and search engine friendly is step one to your success.
 WordPress categories require a strategy to make them work in your favor and setting your categories up is only step one.

 Once they are created – then it is time to apply proper SEO techniques to help them rank well – which I will cover today!

-Why Your Category Names Matter
+Why SEO Category Pages Matter

-Balance Between SEO & Usability
+The Balance Between SEO & Usability

 In our opinion – if we have to choose between a good SEO term or a good term for users to better understand what the category is about, we will go for the latter every time!

 Ultimately your website is meant to convert and engage your readers – so that takes top priority over SEO.
 Often your best named categories may be in a very competitive niche so that may limit your ability rank – so just make sure you focus on names that BENEFIT YOUR READERS!

 I figured I would use this post as a time to assess my own categories – and they were bad.
 Like really bad.

 Maybe if you are “in the web industry” you may have a clue what they are which is why I used them – but Google would not understand them and if you are a non-techie person they may not be clear enough either.